China may scrap limit on number of children: report

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Beijing: China appears poised to scrap the limit on the number of children couples can have, with a state-run newspaper Monday citing a draft civil code that would end decades of controversial family planning policies.
+BEIJING: China appears poised to scrap the limit on the number of children couples can have, with a state-run newspaper on Monday citing a draft civil code that would end decades of controversial family planning policies.

 The Communist Party began enforcing a one-child policy in 1979 to slow population growth.
 The limit was raised to two children in 2016 as the nation scrambled to rejuvenate its greying population of some 1.4 billion.

-"So they want us to have more babies and less divorces?" wrote one user on the Twitter-like Weibo platform.
+But couples have been in no rush to start larger families since the policy was loosened, with 17.9 million babies born in 2016, just 1.3 million more than in the previous year and half of what was expected, according to the National Bureau of Statistics.

+Births in 2017 even slipped to 17.23 million, well below the official forecast of over 20 million.
+Two Chinese academics caused a social media storm earlier this month when they proposed that couples with one or no children should pay into a tax-like "maternity fund".

-Beijing: China appears poised to scrap the limit on the number of children couples can have, with a state-run newspaper Monday citing a draft civil code that would end decades of controversial family planning policies.
+BEIJING: China appears poised to scrap the limit on the number of children couples can have, with a state-run newspaper on Monday citing a draft civil code that would end decades of controversial family planning policies.

 The Communist Party began enforcing a one-child policy in 1979 to slow population growth.
 The limit was raised to two children in 2016 as the nation scrambled to rejuvenate its greying population of some 1.4 billion.